-Content is designed to provide the basic concepts of patient care, including consideration for the physical and psychological needs of the patient and family.
-Routine and emergency patient care procedures will be described, as well as infection control procedures using standard precautions.
-The role of the radiographer in patient education will be identified.
+Content provides the concepts of optimal patient care, including consideration for the physical and psychological needs of the patient and family.
+Routine and emergency patient care procedures are described, as well as infection control procedures using standard precautions.
+The role of the radiographer in patient education is identified.

-- Identify the responsibilities of the health care facility and members of the health care team. - List the general responsibilities of the radiographer. - Describe the practice standards for the radiographer as defined by the ASRT and state licensure. - Discuss the interrelationship between personal, community and societal values. - Explain the influence a person's value system has on his or her behavior. - Discuss the development of personal and professional values. - Describe how professional values influence patient care. - Differentiate between culture and ethnicity. - Explain how a person's cultural beliefs toward illness and health affect his or her health status. - Explain perceptions of death and dying from the viewpoint of both patient and radiographer. - Describe ethical, emotional, personal and physical aspects of death. - List the stages of dying and describe the characteristics of each stage. - Identify the support mechanisms available to the terminally ill. - Identify methods for determining the correct patient for a given procedure. - Explain the use of various communication devices and systems. - Explain specific aspects of a radiographic procedure to the patient. - Demonstrate correct principles of body mechanics applicable to patient care. - Demonstrate techniques for specific types of patient transfer. - Demonstrate select procedures to turn patients with various health conditions. - Describe select immobilization techniques for various types of procedures and patient conditions. - Describe specific patient safety measures and concerns. - Explain the purpose, legal considerations and procedures for reporting an accident or incident. - Describe methods to evaluate patient physical status. - List the information to be collected prior to a patient examination. - Describe vital signs used to assess patient condition that include sites for assessment and normal values. - Recognize and describe abnormal respiratory patterns. - State the terms used to describe respiratory rates that are above and below normal values. - Identify terms used to describe above and below normal pulse rates.
+- Identify the responsibilities of the health care facility and members of the health care team. - List the general responsibilities of the radiographer. - Describe the practice standards for the radiographer as defined by the ASRT and state licensure. - Differentiate between culture and ethnicity. - Explain how a person's cultural beliefs toward illness and health affect his or her health status. - Explain perceptions of dying and death from the viewpoint of both patient and radiographer. - Describe the characteristics of each stage of grief. - Identify methods for determining the correct patient for a given procedure. - Explain the use of various communication devices and systems. - Explain specific aspects of a radiographic procedure to the patient. - Demonstrate correct principles of body mechanics applicable to patient care. - Demonstrate techniques for specific types of patient transfer. - Demonstrate select procedures to turn patients with various health conditions. - Describe select immobilization techniques for various types of procedures and patient conditions. - Describe specific patient safety measures and concerns. - Explain the purpose, legal considerations and procedures for incident reporting. - Describe methods to evaluate patient physical status. - List the information to be collected prior to a patient examination. - Describe vital signs and lab values used to assess patient condition, including sites for assessment and normal values. - Define terms related to infection control. - Describe the importance of standard precautions and isolation procedures, including sources and modes of transmission of infection and disease and institutional control procedures. - Identify symptoms related to specific emergency situations. - Describe the institution's emergency medical code system and the role of the student during a medical emergency. - Explain the age-specific considerations necessary when performing radiographic procedures. - Describe appropriate procedures for management of various types of trauma situations.